microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

 Object literals get a default index signature `[x:string]: any` that allows them to be treated as open maps instead of closed objects.

-Similar to other special JS checking behaviors, this behavior can be changed by specifying a JSDoc type for the variable.
+Like other special JS checking behaviors, this behavior can be changed by specifying a JSDoc type for the variable.
 For example:

 ```js
 /** @type {{a: number}} */